Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 ### Thermophysics included
 - 1-dimensional heat diffusion in depth direction
-- Self-shadowing: Detection of facets blocking solar rays
+- Self-shadowing: Local shadows casted by topography
 - Self-heating: Re-absorption of scatterd and radiated photons by surrounding facets.
 Only sigle scattering is implemented.

 ## Gravity calculation for asteoids